mbaksheev/clickhouse-table-graph/README.md

 ./bin/chtg-cli -clickhouse-host localhost -clickhouse-port 9000 -clickhouse-user my_user -clickhouse-table my_db.my_table -out-file my-table-graph.html -out-format mermaid-html -table-highlight-color '#f4e022'
 ```
 The command above will ask for the ClickHouse password and generate the mermaid flowchart diagram for the `my_db.my_table` table and save it to the `my-table-graph.html` file.

+More example you can find in my [blog post about this tool](https://nocql.dev/posts/clickhouse-table-graph-tool/)

 ### Packages
 #### cmd/chtg-cli main package